Alf Common

-Alfred Common (25 May 1880 in Millfield (Sunderland) – 3 April 1946 in Darlington) was an English footballer who played at inside forward or centre forward.
+Alfred Common (25 May 1880 – 3 April 1946) was an English footballer who played at inside forward or centre forward.
 He is most famous for being the first player to be transferred for a fee of £1,000 on his transfer to Middlesbrough from Sunderland in 1905.

 Club career

 Common played for South Hylton and Jarrow in North East England before joining Sunderland in 1900.
 Sunderland finished Division One runners-up in 1900–01, after which Common transferred to Sheffield United in October 1901 for £325.
 Neither Sunderland nor Sheffield United had cause to regret the deal in the sense that Sunderland finished as Division One Champions in 1901–02, and Common scored the first goal in United's 1902 FA Cup Final win over Southampton.

 Common became a regular member of Sheffield United teams, and won the first of his three international caps in 1904, but in May of that year he refused to re-sign for United because he wished to return to Sunderland where he was reported to have 'business interests'.
 United failed to persuade Common to change his mind and in the summer of 1904, he returned to Sunderland.
 The deal also took United's reserve goalkeeper Albert Lewis in return for a new record fee of around £520.

 In February 1905, little more than six months after this move, he broke the transfer record again by moving to Middlesbrough for £1,000.
 Middlesbrough had purchased Common in an attempt to avoid relegation to the Second Division.
 His first game for Middlesbrough was on 25 February 1905, away to his former club Sheffield United.
 Middlesbrough won 1–0, with Common scoring from a penalty after 50 minutes, it was their first away win for nearly two years.
 Consequently, the team, who had so far been battling against relegation that season, survived the drop.
 He played 168 league games for Boro and scored 58 goals.